 Applications for admission to Graduate Studies at Lubbock Christian University are available on the university web site at www.lcu.edu, in the Graduate Studies Office, the Admissions Office, or in each office housing a graduate program.
 Applications for admission, application fees, official transcripts from the colleges or universities awarding applicants their baccalaureate degrees, official transcripts from institutions where applicants have attempted or earned graduate credit, official reports of GRE or MAT scores, and required references must be submitted to the Graduate Studies Office 30 days prior to the beginning of the appropriate enrollment period to ensure adequate time for consideration of each application.
 Applications received after this time will be processed as time and space allow.
-After the Graduate Studies Office receives applications for admission, the applicants will be notified that their applications have been received.
-After each application is processed and all required documents are received, the applicants will be notified of their admission status.
+After applications are processed and required documents are received, the applicants will be notified of their admission status.
+Applicants are not accepted until an official letter of acceptance is issued.
 For further information regarding the application process, please contact the Graduate Studies Office, 800-933-7601, 806-720-7599, or graduatestudies@lcu.edu.
 Lubbock Christian University is open to all persons regardless of race, color, gender, age, religion, national origin, or disability who are otherwise eligible for admission as students.
 In all of the education programs and activities of Lubbock Christian University, the students of the university are treated without discrimination in their participation.
 The university may exercise due diligence and deny admission to otherwise qualified individuals who have a history that indicates that their presence might endanger members of the university community.